International Dawn Chorus Day

 Penmaenpool Toll Bridge

 The information centre and observation point are housed in a railway signal box, where telescopes and binoculars are provided for your use.
 Snowdonia National Park purchased the section of railway line when it closed down in 1965 and converted it into a walk along the southern side of the estuary.
-The centre is administered by the RSPB & North Wales Wildlife Trust.
+The centre is administered by the RSPB and North Wales Wildlife Trust.

 Red kite